-Senator Steve Geller is currently Broward County Vice Mayor and a Broward County Commissioner, having been elected to represent District 5 in 2016.
+Senator Steve Geller is the FY2021 Broward County Mayor.
+He was elected to represent District 5 in 2016.
 District 5 consists of all or part of Pembroke Pines, Cooper City, Southwest Ranches, Davie, Weston, Plantation and Sunrise.
 Geller serves as Chairman of the Broward County Water Advisory Board, First Vice-Chairman of the South Florida Regional Planning Council, serves on the Executive Committee of the Florida Association of Counties (FAC), and serves on the Broward County Cultural Council.

 Prior to his current service as a Broward County Commissioner, Geller was elected to the Florida Legislature in 1988, at the age of 29.
 Geller served in the Florida Legislature for 20 years, 9 in the House, and 11 in the Senate.
 Geller was respected by both Political Parties, and was appointed a Committee Chair by both Democratic and Republican Presiding Officers.
 Geller chaired the Regulated Industries Committee in the House of Representatives, and the Agriculture and Consumer Services and the Community Affairs Committees in the Senate.
 Geller served two terms as Chair of the Broward County Legislative Delegation, and two terms as Chair of the Hendry County Legislative Delegation.
 When he retired from the Senate because of Term Limits, Geller was the Minority (Democratic) Leader of the Florida Senate.
 Geller was also elected as National President of two Different Legislative organizations, the National Conference of Insurance Legislators (NCOIL), and the National Council of Legislators from Gaming States (NCLGS).